Timwi/KtaneSouvenir/readme.md

 - Make the relevant changes to KtaneContent:
     - The HTML manual:
         - Add your new question anywhere (you can add it right at the top).
+        - If the module name starts with “The”, use the correct formatting — see Duck for an example.
         - Uncomment the JavaScript code at the bottom by adding a `/` at the start of the line that says “use this to reflow the questions”.
         - Open the manual in your browser.
 The JS code will automatically alphabetize and reflow the questions.
         - Right-click the manual, Inspect Element, and find the `<div class="section">` element (right after `<body>`).